qmk/qmk_firmware/docs/quantum_painter.md

 SRC += my_image.qgf.c
 ```

-...and in your `keymap.c`, you'd add to the top of the file:
+and in your `keymap.c`, you'd add to the top of the file:
 ```c
 #include "my_image.qgf.h"
 ```